Carpenters Estate

 The Carpenters Estate is located in Stratford, Newham, East London, close to the Queen Elizabeth Olympic Park.
 The estate is formed of low rise social housing and three tower blocks.
 The estate has been continually earmarked for demolition and redevelopment.

 History

 Carpenters Estate is located in the London Borough of Newham.
 The estate's name originates from The Worshipful Company of Carpenters, an ancient London livery company, which in the late 19th century bought what was farmland in West Ham for industrial development.
 Many of London's factories were built on the canals of the River Lea, the railroads, and Carpenters Road in the following decades.
 To house the workers for these factories, the Company of Carpenters built rows of Victorian terraced houses between Carpenters Road and the neighbouring town centre of Stratford.
 The Company made efforts to improve the lives of the area's employees and residents, including the creation of a school and a social club.

-However, during the Second World War, Stratford was a frequent target for air raids, and by the end of the war much of the Carpenters Estate housing had been destroyed or was badly damaged.
-The present estate was built in 1967, combining low rise housing (Doran Walk) and three tower blocks: